yuriy-chumak/ol/doc/reference/pairs-and-lists.md

 `(make-list k)`, *procedure*
 `(make-list k fill)`, *procedure*

 Returns a newly allocated list of *k* elements.
 If a second argument is given, then each element is initialized to *fill*.
 Otherwise the initial contents of each element is #false.

+The number of elements is limited to 16777215 on 32-bit architectures and 72057594037927935 on 64-bit architectures.

 ```scheme
 (make-list 4)     ==> '(#false #false #false #false)